AlonaKrupenko/StarWars/README.md

 # Usage

-1. To start the app locally:
+1. To start the app locally (localhost:3000 by default)

 - npm run dev